New report shines light on sustainable solar farm development in the Southeast

-Atlanta, GA- A new report highlights how communities across the Southeast are harnessing the many benefits of solar power while ensuring that energy demands are balanced with smart, sustainable development of solar farms.
+A new report released by SELC highlights how communities across the Southeast are harnessing the many benefits of solar power while ensuring that energy demands are balanced with smart, sustainable development of solar farms.

-Released by the Southern Environmental Law Center, “The Environmental Review of Solar Farms in the Southeast U.S.” describes environmental review processes and sustainable practices that currently inform the development of solar farms, which the report defines as projects larger than 1 megawatt (MW) and that require about 5 acres of land.
+“The Environmental Review of Solar Farms in the Southeast U.S.” describes the environmental review processes and sustainable practices that currently inform the development of solar farms, which the report defines as projects larger than 1 megawatt (MW) and require roughly 5 acres of land.

-As the price of solar power continues its steep decline, local solar farms are making up a growing portion of the Southeast’s energy landscape.
+As the price of solar power continues its steep decline, local solar farms are making up an increasing portion of the Southeast’s energy landscape.
 Solar farms generate emission-free power that feeds into the local grid, supplying utilities and their customers with clean, affordable electricity.

 While acknowledging that all electricity generation has the potential for environmental impacts, this report lays out a fact-based analysis of the benefits of solar power compared to other resources that we use to generate electricity, such as coal, nuclear energy, and natural gas, considering impacts on water consumption, land use footprints and carbon emissions.

-It also addresses what federal, state, and local environmental review processes are currently in place to provide protection from potential adverse impacts, and provides recommendations for further minimizing impacts on land use, water resources, habitat, and sensitive species.
+Another common question for communities as they begin exploring how to tap into the Southeast’s solar potential is what federal, state, and local environmental review processes are in place today to provide protection from potential adverse impacts.
+This report outlines current protections and provides recommendations for further minimizing impacts on land use, water resources, habitat, and sensitive species.